nschorgh/CaveXML/cavexml.md

 -   All fields are optional *(minOccurs=0)*.
 -   Elements without *maxOccurs=1* can be used more than once within a record.
 (The UISIC refers to this as multi-valued, as opposed to single-valued.)
 -   The elements must appear in the order listed above.
--   So far, CaveXML defines only these 21 elements.
+-   CaveXML defines only these 21 elements, although additional elements may be added in future.
+No other elements are allowed, but there may be ways of adding a second namespace.
 -   At this point, the hierarchy is flat.
-All the elements are at the same level within a record, but this will change in future.
+All the elements are at the same level within a record.
+-   Notably, CaveXML does not include an element for a catalog number, because it is designed to work with a distributed collection of databases rather than with a single central database.

 Syntax rules (in support of parsing and querying)
 -------------------------------------------------

--   All text is in UTF-8, so characters from many languages can be used.
+-   Text uses the UTF-8 character set, so characters from many languages can be used.

 -   All of the controlled vocabulary, except a few country names, uses only ASCII characters (which is a subset of UTF-8).
 Hence, there is no need to ever enter non-ASCII characters for those.